 Eid, the Muslim holiday that marks the end of Ramadan, is a time of great rejoicing in the Maldives.
 It's a very busy time to travel as Maldivians travel to other islands to visit family.

-Ramadan falls in the ninth month of the Muslim calendar and marks 30 days of fasting.
+When looking for a cheap flight to the Maldives, bear in mind that Ramadan falls in the ninth month of the Muslim calendar and marks 30 days of fasting.
 Working hours are shorter in government offices and in the private sector.

 Getting around Maldives